 - Office of the Chief Economist (OCE): Undertakes the market development functions of the Commission through research and other development activities.
 The Department also serves as the Secretariat of both the monthly Management Committee meeting and the Capital Market Committee (CMC), a quarterly interface with the market.
 Reports to the Executive Commissioner, Operations.

-- Zonal Offices Coordinating (ZOC): Coordinates the activities of the Commission’s seven zonal offices located in Lagos (LZO), Port- Harcourt (PHZO), and Kano (KZO).
+- Zonal Offices Coordinating (ZOC): Coordinates the activities of the Commission’s three zonal offices located in Lagos (LZO), Port- Harcourt (PHZO), and Kano (KZO).
 Reports to the Executive Commissioner, Operations.

 - Information Technology (IT): Develops and manages the IT resources of the Commission and provides requisite technical services functions.
 Reports to the Executive Commissioner, Operations.